vinkrish/ml-jupyter-notebook/README.md

 To install all dependencies listed in requirements.txt `pip install -r requirements.txt`

+## String methods
+**Here are some of the most common string methods**
+- s.lower(), s.upper() -- returns the lowercase or uppercase version of the string
+- s.strip() -- returns a string with whitespace removed from the start and end
+- s.isalpha()/s.isdigit()/s.isspace()... -- tests if all the string chars are in the various character classes
+- s.startswith('other'), s.endswith('other') -- tests if the string starts or ends with the given other string
+- s.find('other') -- searches for the given other string (not a regular expression) within s, and returns the first index where it begins or -1 if not found
+- s.replace('old', 'new') -- returns a string where all occurrences of 'old' have been replaced by 'new'
+- s.split('delim') -- returns a list of substrings separated by the given delimiter.
+The delimiter is not a regular expression, it's just text.
+- 'aaa,bbb,ccc'.split(',') -> ['aaa', 'bbb', 'ccc'].
+As a convenient special case s.split() (with no arguments) splits on all whitespace chars.
+- s.join(list) -- opposite of split(), joins the elements in the given list together using the string as the delimiter. e.g. '---'.join(['aaa', 'bbb', 'ccc']) -> aaa---bbb---ccc

+## List Methods
+**Here are some common list methods**
+- list.append(elem) -- adds a single element to the end of the list.
+Common error: does not return the new list, just modifies the original.
+- list.insert(index, elem) -- inserts the element at the given index, shifting elements to the right.
+- list.extend(list2) adds the elements in list2 to the end of the list.
+Using + or += on a list is similar to using extend().
+- list.index(elem) -- searches for the given element from the start of the list and returns its index.
+Throws a ValueError if the element does not appear - (use "in" to check without a ValueError).
+- list.remove(elem) -- searches for the first instance of the given element and removes it (throws ValueError if not present)
+- list.sort() -- sorts the list in place (does not return it).
+(The sorted() function shown later is preferred.)
+- list.reverse() -- reverses the list in place (does not return it)
+- list.pop(index) -- removes and returns the element at the given index.
+Returns the rightmost element if index is omitted (roughly the opposite of append())

 ## Useful Third-Party Packages
 - IPython - A better interactive Python interpreter
 - requests - Provides easy to use methods to make web requests.
 Useful for accessing web APIs.